OceanBase logo

 DownloadGitHub

-This topic explains how to quickly deploy OceanBase Database according to different usage scenarios, helping you get started and successfully use OceanBase Database.
+This topic describes how to quickly deploy OceanBase Database based on your use case, helping you get started with OceanBase Database.

 Note